 Tangerine went a bit berserk a week or two ago and sent me countless tax forms in my emails (in both languages).
 I only have one account, so I’m not sure why I got that many emails, but I got an email saying they knew they sent them, but no real explanation why.

 My Recent Writings

 I guess I got caught up in the Olympics and work and ended up not writing anything new this week, but as I have mentioned, if you follow my Twitter feed, you will get a hefty dose of my archives as well.
 Remember that RRSP season can also be RRSP Re-Balancing season too.

 Micro Blogging on Finance

 The City of Hamilton is looking into limiting the number of PayDay loan places, and I am all for it.
-Our friend Doug Hoyes spoke, but this graphic really did hit me.
+Our friend Doug Hoyes spoke, but this graphic did hit me.